 CSPV encourage parents to explore what it means to be a family attending a Catholic school.
 How are you involved in the Catholic formation of your child in your learning community?
+This includes how you engage in their learning about Catholic teachings through religious education and how this is acted on in their daily lives and yours as a family.

 There are various ways families can be involved in the life of a Catholic school by: